Tony Marston's Blog About software development, PHP and OOP

 A similar saying is "If I don't have your problem then I don't need your solution".
 Too many so-called "experts" see an idea or design pattern that has benefits in a limited set of circumstances, so they instantly come up with a blanket rule that it should be implemented in all circumstances without further thought.
 If you are not prepared to think about what you are doing, and why, then how can you be sure that you are not introducing a problem instead of a solution.

-Another old saying is "prevention is better than cure".
+Another old saying is Prevention is better than Cure.
 Sometimes a proposed solution does nothing more than mask the symptoms of the problem instead of actually curing it.
 For example, if your software structure is different from your database structure then the popular solution is to implement an Object Relational Mapper to deal with the differences.
 My solution would be totally different - eliminate the problem by not having incompatible structures in the first place!

 Since a major motivation for object-oriented programming is software reuse it should follow that only those principles and practices which promote the production of reusable software should be eligible for nomination as "best".
 It should also follow that out of the many possible ways in which any one of these principles may be implemented, the only one which should be labelled as being the "best" should be the one that produces the "most" reusable software.
 There is no such thing as a single perfect or definitive implementation which must be duplicated as different programmers may devise different ways to achieve the desired objectives by using a combination of their own intellect, experience and the capabilities or restrictions of the programming language being used.
 Remember also that "best" is a comparative term which means "better than the alternatives", but far too many of today's dogmatists refuse to even acknowledge that any alternatives actually exist.
 If any alternatives are proposed their practitioners are automatically labelled as being heretics who should be ignored, or perhaps vilified, chastised, or even burned at the stake.